augusnunes/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hello there.
-I'm a Statistic and Data Science undergrad student @ ICMC/USP that love to dance, songs and to discuss about series.
+I'm a Statistics and Data Science undergrad student @ ICMC/USP that love to dance, songs and to discuss about series.

 I believe scientific methodology and statistical testing are essential for all kind of problems, optimization is also a smart way of solving problems and NLP for portuguese deserves more investments.